 - For more information about how to promote vaccination on your campus, visit CDC’s Vaccine Toolkit for Institutes of Higher Education, Community Colleges and Technical Schools.

-- At this time, IHEs are required to offer upon request, for voluntary use, surgical-grade masks (also referred to as medical procedure masks) and higher-level PPE (e.g. KN95 or N95 respirator masks) to all employees who work indoors or in vehicles around others.
+- Employees*: At this time, IHEs are required to offer upon request, for voluntary use, surgical-grade masks (also referred to as medical procedure masks) and higher-level PPE (e.g. KN95 or N95 respirator masks) to all employees who work indoors or in vehicles around others.
 For those wearing surgical masks, double masking with a cloth face covering worn over the surgical mask is recommended for enhanced protection.
 Most cloth face coverings do not provide the same level of source control or personal protection as a proper surgical mask or higher-level PPE.

 - Mask Exemption Policy: At times when the Health Officer Order requires universal masking in indoor public settings including schools, alternative protective strategies may be adopted to accommodate students who cannot tolerate masks or in situations where the use of masks is challenging due to pedagogical or developmental reasons (e.g., communicating or assisting those with special needs), student safety, or an existing disability.
 Individuals may be exempt from wearing a mask for the following reasons: